beshu-tech/readonlyrest-docs/examples/elastic-cloud-cluster-integration/playgroud.md

 ## Docker-based local ROR cluster and remote Elastic Cloud cluster PLAYGROUND

-This document is a step-by-step guide on how to bootstrap a playground with a local ROR cluster in docker (one Elasticsearch node and one Kibana node) and real Elastic Cloud deployment.
+This document is a step-by-step guide on how to bootstrap a playground with a local ROR cluster in docker (one Elasticsearch node and one Kibana node) and connecting it to a real Elastic Cloud deployment using the "Trusted deployment" feature in Elastic Cloud.

-It requires minimal knowledge and most of the process is automated.
-The prepared interactive script will help you to do it quickly.
+This guide requires minimal knowledge because most of the process is automated.
+This interactive script will help you to do it quickly.
 As a result of the script, you will have a working local ROR cluster connected to the remote Elastic Cloud cluster.

 #### Before you start
-1. Linux or Mac OS machine
+1. Linux or Mac OS machine (Windows is untested)
 2. Account in https://cloud.elastic.co/ and valid deployment (a free trial is OK)
 2. [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) and [Git](https://git-scm.com/) installed